Popmotion/popmotion/docs/blog/20171211-introducing-popmotion-8.md

 Popmotion 8 is a functional, reactive animation library.

+It's the result of over three months work, the result of wanting to add a humble `pipe` method and instead tumbling down the rabbit hole.

-It introduces `decay`, `everyFrame`, `keyframes` and `timeline` animations and makes input dragging a breeze with our revamped `pointer` and `multitouch` actions.
+It introduces new animations: `decay`, `everyFrame`, `keyframes` and `timeline`.
+It makes input dragging a breeze with our revamped `pointer` and `multitouch` actions.

 Crucially, there's a new streamlined, reactive API.

-This new API reflects our gradual shift towards functional programming and adopts it as a core part of the design philosophy.
+This new API reflects Popmotion's gradual shift towards functional programming and adopts it as a core part of the design philosophy.

-The result is a small, flexible and composable library that all started because I wanted to add a `pipe` method and instead fell down the rabbit hole.
+The result is a small, flexible and composable library that I hope you'll find fun to use.
 Let's take a look at what's new.

 ## Animations